TUM-LIS/glip/doc/mainpage.md

 need to initialize the library, connect to a target, read and write data from it, close the connection when you're done and free all allocated resources.

-\note The example below shows the error handling once to make the example easier to read.
+@note The example below shows the error handling once to make the example easier to read.
 (Almost) all functions in the GLIP API use the same kind of error reporting: a return value of <code>0</code> indicates everything was OK, any other return value marks an error.